Materials Science and Engineering

 All program students must:

-1. Take one year of general physics (PHY 103, 104, or 105, 106, or apply AP credit), one term of general chemistry with a materials focus and a laboratory (CHM 207, 215, or apply AP credit; CHM 201/202 sequence also accepted) and one year of mathematics (any two courses out of MAT 103, 104, 201, 202, 203 and 204).
+1. Take one year of general physics (PHY 103, 104, or 105, 106, or apply AP credit), one term of general chemistry with a materials focus and a laboratory (CHM 207, 215, or AP credit; or two terms consisting of the CHM 201/202 sequence) and one year of mathematics (any two courses out of MAT 103, 104, 201, 202, 203 and 204).
 In addition, a course in quantum mechanics is recommended.

 2. Take one course in thermodynamics (CBE 246, CHM 306, CHM 406, ECE 342, MAE 221, or PHY 301), a core course in materials (MSE 301; CEE 364 or MAE 324 also accepted), and one core course in experimental methods (MSE 302; CHM 371, ECE 308 or GEO 369 also accepted).